Couples Who Normalize These 8 Behaviors Are Actually In A Dysfunctional Relationship, According To Psychology

 If you are in a relationship with a self-centered partner, it is time to take a bow.
 Of course, you can stick around if you don’t mind being in your partner’s shadow.

-Self-centered partners will try to do everything to make people follow in their footsteps and be in their shadows.
+Self-centered partners will try to do everything to make people follow in their footsteps and be in their shadow.
 They can even turn aggressive and perhaps put their loved ones in compromising positions to get their way.

 Don’t take the risk and try to “change” your self-centered partner.